jmfriedt/max2771_fx2lp/FX2LP/python_access_USB/README.md

 ## Bitbanged SPI triggered by USB Vendor Request transactions

+The initial investigation of Vendor Request implementation using Python used the firmware provided by Tomoji Takasu's PocketSDR to become familiar with the libusb control packets.
+This initial investigation is no longer needed and we advice proceeding with the ``vendor_cmd.c`` simplified example compiled with ``sdcc`` rather than starting with the compiled hexadecimal file as described below for historical reasons.

 ### Using the binary PocketSDR firmware compiled with the proprietary Keil compiler

 Using a FX2LP started with the EEPROM firmware (closed jumper on EEPROM) and